Looking for Depression Treatment?

 I’ve done therapy before, and it didn’t help.
 How will this be different?

 While there are many types of therapy that seem effective, much of what makes therapy work is the person with whom you’re working.
 I trust that we can establish a productive relationship that helps you meet your goals for therapy.
-And I really believe my techniques and approaches, such as mindfulness, are at the cutting edge of therapy treatment, and much more likely to work then some other approaches.
+I really believe my techniques and approaches, such as mindfulness, are at the cutting edge of therapy treatment, and much more likely to work then some other approaches.
+I think depression treatment requires actual skills and lifestyle changes, not just “talking it out” as is the approach by some therapists.
 I’d also love to hear about your previous therapy, what was helpful, and especially what wasn’t as helpful, so that we can avoid the same pitfalls.
 I want this experience to be truly new and novel for you, because I know that if you keep trying the same solutions to this problem that haven’t been successful in the past, that you’re not going to get better results.

 There are a lot of therapists in my area.
 Why should I choose you?